TAPU, TAPU, HE TAPU TE ARIKI

-Stairway to Heaven
+Stairways to Heaven

-Individuals were responsible for each of the pairs of panels have been named, but other weavers and people also helped create these beautiful works of art and prayer.
+Cliff Whiting insisted on using traditional weaving material such as pingao (a dune plant) and encouraged the weavers to complete our panels.
+Individual weavers who created panels have been named, but we acknowledge that other weavers and people also helped create these beautiful works of art and prayer.

-Cliff Whiting insisted on using traditional weaving material such a pingao and encouraged the weavers to complete our panels.
-Waiapu is grateful for Cliff’s contribution to our Cathedral and honours a great artist, carver, heritage advocate, and teacher.
+Waiapu Diocese is grateful for Cliff’s contribution to our Cathedral and honours a great artist, carver, heritage advocate and teacher.